GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 **Basically** a big texture [...]
 ```

-Ban adverbs like "basically", "effectively", adjectives like "actual".
+Ban adverbs like "basically", "effectively", and adjectives like "actual".
 Words that lengthen the documentation but don't add any information.

 ``` markdown
 A big texture [...]